jcguu95/JARBS/readme.md

 ### TODOs

-+ [ ] Separate user creation, installation, and post-installation cycles.
++ [ ] Break installation into phases.
+Inform user what the script is going to do next, and ask for permission before proceeding.
-+ [ ] Add emacs and its packages.